 - Assisted clients with federal communications regulatory compliance requirements

 - Won a large federal jury verdict for a small cable operator against national cable TV provider for violating Florida’s deceptive and unfair trade practices laws

-- Negotiated cable television franchises and other agreements affecting the public right of way
+- Negotiated cable television, and wireline and wireless telecommunications franchises and other agreements affecting the public right of way

-- Assisted cable TV operators with acquiring rights to programming
+- Assisted small new cable TV operators with acquiring access to television and cable programming

 - American Bar Association